-The assessor should confirm that a completed declaration of authenticity form (Appendix 9) has been submitted alongside the candidate's tasks.
+The external assessor should confirm that a completed declaration of authenticity form (Appendix 9) has been submitted alongside the candidate's tasks.

 The outcome of each task should be made within the External assessment summary form (Appendix 5).
-The assessor will submit this form to City & Guilds on completion of marking of all four tasks.
+The external assessor will submit this form to City & Guilds on completion of marking of all three tasks.